wayneg123/cmder_config/Readme.md

 ## Cmder Config

+If you want to use this config, you should install cmder first.
+Download and install from cmder official website: [http://cmder.net/](http://cmder.net/).

+> Cmder is a software package created out of pure frustration over the absence of nice console emulators on Windows.
+It is based on amazing software, and spiced up with the Monokai color scheme and a custom prompt layout, looking sexy from the start.

 In my config, I mainly use powershell and install some modules.
 If you want to use this config for your cmder, please install the modules below.

 1. First you should install PsGet: